timor2542/sakurath-geoip2route/README.md

 | Publish directory | `dist` |
 | Functions directory | `netlify/functions` |

 The serverless functions declare per-visitor/domain limits of 60 lookups per minute and 20 current-IP requests per minute.
 Successful results use a 15-minute cache with up to 500 entries per warm instance.
-Verify both rate-limit rules in the Netlify deployment log and monitor the IP2Location quota after publishing the demo.
+Verify both rate-limit rules in the Netlify deployment log and monitor the IP2Location quota after publishing the app.

 Static-only hosting such as GitHub Pages cannot run the included lookup functions.